 Portrait Sculpture of Changkya Ropai Dorje (1717-1786); China; Qing dynasty, 18th century; copper alloy with gilding; height: 16 1/4 in.
 (15.8 cm); Yury Khokhlov Collection; photograph by Bashir Borlakov

-See these artworks and learn more in the exhibition Faith and Empire: Art and Politics in Tibetan Buddhism at the Rubin Museum, on view February 1-July 15, 2019.
+The exhibition Faith and Empire: Art and Politics in Tibetan Buddhism was on view at the Rubin Museum from February 1 to July 15, 2019.

 Cuevas, Bryan J. “The Politics of Magical Warfare.”
 In Faith and Empire: Art, Politics and Tibetan Buddhism, edited by Karl Debreczeny, 170–89.
 New York: Rubin Museum of Art, 2019.